Flow-priority optimization of additively manufactured variable-TPMS lattice heat exchanger based on macroscopic analysis: Discussion

 Finally, because the optimization in this study was performed under the condition of a fixed pressure difference applied between the inlet and outlet, the resulting optimal solution yielded different flow rates on the hot and cold sides.
 For a simpler performance evaluation, both flow rates were equalized, and the system was re-evaluated; the results are shown in Fig. \ref{comparison}.
 Macroscopic simulations, detailed-geometry simulations, and experiments were conducted under this equal-flow condition.
+Each experiment was repeated twice $(N=2)$.
+In the macroscopic analysis performed here, the volumetric heat transfer coefficient $\bar{h}$ was not treated as a function solely of the Darcy velocity $\bar{\bold{u}}$, as shown in Fig. \ref{interp}(e) and used in the optimization.
+Instead, it was modeled as a two-variable distribution, where the dependence on the design variable $d$ was also taken into account.
+The heat transfer rate was derived using the same method as that used to obtain the data shown in Fig. \ref{heattransf}.

-Based on a comparison of the heat exchange performance at the same flow rate (experimentally measured), the optimized lattice exhibited an average improvement of 28.7\% compared to the uniform lattice.
+Based on a comparison of the heat exchange performance at the same flow rate, the optimal lattice exhibited an average improvement of 24.2\% in the detailed-geometry simulations and 23.3\% in the experimental results compared to the uniform lattice.
 This indicates that the structure obtained in this study is clearly superior to the uniform lattice, even when the flow rates differ slightly from those used to obtain the optimal solution and are adjusted to be equal on the hot and cold sides.

 It can also be observed that the discrepancy between the macroscopic and detailed geometry analyses increases as the flow rate increases.
 A similar trend was observed in the pressure loss results shown in Fig. \ref{pressure}, suggesting that the error originates from the flow analysis.